The Best Time to Go to the Dominican Republic For a Water Sport Holiday

 1. High Season

 High tourist season actually coincides with the winter surf season Dominican Republic provides.
-That’s because winter up north is a good time for many people to escape down to the DR.
+That’s because winter up north is a good time for many people to escape down to the DR. If you do choose high season, remember a few things.

 - You’ll likely pay more for flights and hotels.